I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/nf-irb-ataportregistrycontrollerkeywritedeferred.md

 <p>The miniport driver can call the <b>AtaPortRegistryControllerKeyWriteDeferred</b> routine from any of the routines that are defined in the channel interface. </p>

-<p>The buffer pointed to by <i>Buffer </i>must be allocated by using <a href="https://msdn.microsoft.com/library/windows/hardware/ff550200">AtaPortRegistryAllocateBuffer</a>.
+<p>The buffer pointed to by <i>Buffer </i>must be allocated by using <a href="..\irb\nf-irb-ataportregistryallocatebuffer.md">AtaPortRegistryAllocateBuffer</a>.
 The miniport driver must not reuse this buffer after it calls <b>AtaPortRegistryControllerKeyWriteDeferred</b> because the port driver delays writing the key data.
 If the miniport driver reuses the buffer, it might overwrite the data in the buffer before the port driver has an opportunity to store it in the registry key.
-The port driver flushes the buffer when the miniport driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff550212">AtaPortRegistryFreeBuffer</a> to free the buffer. </p>

-<p>If the value name is not present, the <b>AtaPortRegistryControllerKeyWriteDeferred</b> routine creates an entry for the value name and stores the input data under the newly created value name. </p>

-<p>The miniport driver can call the <b>AtaPortRegistryControllerKeyWriteDeferred</b> routine from any of the routines that are defined in the channel interface. </p>

-<p>The buffer pointed to by <i>Buffer </i>must be allocated by using <a href="https://msdn.microsoft.com/library/windows/hardware/ff550200">AtaPortRegistryAllocateBuffer</a>.
-The miniport driver must not reuse this buffer after it calls <b>AtaPortRegistryControllerKeyWriteDeferred</b> because the port driver delays writing the key data.
-If the miniport driver reuses the buffer, it might overwrite the data in the buffer before the port driver has an opportunity to store it in the registry key.
-The port driver flushes the buffer when the miniport driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff550212">AtaPortRegistryFreeBuffer</a> to free the buffer. </p>
+The port driver flushes the buffer when the miniport driver calls <a href="..\irb\nf-irb-ataportregistryfreebuffer.md">AtaPortRegistryFreeBuffer</a> to free the buffer. </p>

 ## -requirements
 <table>